Ramsmujh111/Url-shortener/README.md

-# Project name is Google authentication
+#  Google authentication
- -> This project content the Google authentication and url shortener -> url shortener has curd api's features
+ 1. This project content the Google authentication and url shortener
+ 2. url shortener has curd api's features

 ## Environment Variables